 The Internet is buzzing with speculation on Pinterest.
-And for good reason, it really fills a bit of a void in the social media space.
-While there are bookmarking sites that exist, Pinterest really concentrates on fashion, design and décor bookmarking, and does it in a very compelling and aesthetically pleasing way that we have never seen before.
-In this post we will give a quick update on the latest Pinterest information.
+And for a good reason, it fills a bit of a void in the social media space.
+While there are bookmarking sites that exist, Pinterest concentrates on fashion, design, and décor bookmarking, and does it in a very compelling and aesthetically pleasing way that we have never seen before.
+In this post, we will give a quick update on the latest Pinterest information.

 Quick Pinterest Info (2/09/12)

 - Pinterest sends more referral traffic than YouTube and Google +

 - Pinterest demographic is 54% female and 46%, male

 - Pinterest has experienced the fastest growth in the history of any social media site

 - The main Pinterest demographic is 18 to 34-year-old upper-class women in the heartland of the United States